Ahmed-Mohamedd/Schedulig-Message-Using-Twilio-And-Hangfire/README.md

 - Hangfire NuGet package

-Clone this repository to your local machine.
+**Clone this repository to your local machine.

-Open the solution file SchedulingMessages.sln in Visual Studio Code.
+Open the solution file TestSchedulingMessageWithTwilioandHangfire.sln in Visual Studio .

 In the terminal, navigate to the project directory and run the following command to install the required packages: